necrashter/THE2Tester/README.md

 ## Usage:
 ### Testing with the Examples in the PDF
-After you write your THE2, you will probably want to check it with the examples provided in PDF.
+After you write your THE2, you will probably want to check it with the examples provided in PDF. test_examplesInPDF.py is exactly written for this task.
 Put the script in **the same directory as the2.py file**.
 Then run:
 ```
 python test_examplesInPDF.py